industrialdev/wicket-wp-account-centre/docs/feature-organization-management/tasks.md

    - Estimate: 8
    - Description: Create a foundational shortcode [wicket_organization_selector] that will be used across the plugin for organization selection.
 This shortcode enables users to switch between organizations they have access to, serving as a crucial navigation component that other blocks can embed and utilize.
 It should provide a consistent interface for organization selection while being highly configurable through shortcode attributes.
    - Consideration: Design the shortcode to be highly configurable through attributes (e.g., [wicket_organization_selector mode="cards" filter="active" show_count="true"]).
 Support various display modes, filtering options, and callback handling.
-   - Consideration: Use HTMX for seamless organization switching without page reloads.
+   - Consideration: Use Datastar for seamless organization switching without page reloads.
 Implement proper state management using WordPress transients to maintain selected organization across page loads.
    - Consideration: Create actions and filters to allow other blocks to hook into organization selection events (e.g., 'wicket_organization_selected', 'wicket_organization_changed').
 Implement proper caching of user's organization list to minimize API calls.
    - Subtasks:
       - [ ] Create shortcode registration and handler